nader-hachana/DataLoader/README.md

 Download sbt 1.2.8 on your machine then run the following command inside the project path folder to build the application jar file
 >sbt clean assembly

-- ## Download Docker Desktop

 - ## Pull Cassandra image (version 4.0) from dockerhub
 I used bitnami/cassandra:4.0 because When the container is executed for the first time, it will execute the files with extensions .sh, .cql or .cql.gz located at /docker-entrypoint-initdb.d in sort'ed order by filename.
 This way it becomes easier to initialize the database when it's created.
 >docker pull bitnami/cassandra:4.0

 - ## Pull Apache Spark image (version 3.2.1-hadoop-2.7) from dockerhub
 >docker pull apache/spark:v3.2.1

 - ## Create the docker network to perform containers communication The default driver is "bridge".
 >docker network create dataloader

 # 2. Running the project *locally*